leopnt/githubck/README.md

 ```
 **Make sure to remove the last line that contains the token from `~/.bash_history`**

+or disable your shell's history while doing the previous task

 2) encrypt token

 It will ask for a password.
 Remember this password for the github script
 ```
 gpg -o ghub_token.gpg --symmetric --no-symkey-cache ghub_token.txt